Joe’s Guide to the U2 General Admission

 Q: What is it like at the front?
 Is it rough?

 A: Unlike Coldplay shows or concert festivals which are the only comparisons I can draw from, U2 crowds are generally easy going and respectful.
 I’ve been able to enjoy the front with relative ease.
 The only times I found it tough in 2005 were in NY, Dublin I, and Honolulu, where ‘important’ people pushed their way to the front.
-Even for U2 360˚the crowds in Poland and Croatia were not pushy.
+Even for U2 360˚the crowds in Poland and Croatia were not pushy as I wrongfully thought they would.
 All other times, I thought there was general respect and a sense of harmony amongst us, and I look forward to sharing a ‘magnificent’ time with fellow U2 fans.

 Q: When you are along the rails, is the stage too high?